roots/docs/trellis/deploys.md

 published: true
 post_date: 2015-10-09 17:53:28
 ---
-Trellis offers one-command deploys out of the box with little configuration needed.
+Trellis offers zero-downtime WordPress deployment out of the box with little configuration needed.

 ## Configuration

-First you need to have at least one [WordPress site](https://roots.io/trellis/docs/wordpress-sites/) configured and your remote server provisioned and working according to the [remote server setup](https://roots.io/trellis/docs/remote-server-setup/).
+First, you need to have at least one [WordPress site](https://roots.io/trellis/docs/wordpress-sites/) configured and your remote server provisioned and working according to the [remote server setup](https://roots.io/trellis/docs/remote-server-setup/).

 For deploys, there's a couple more settings needed: